winningproduct/learn-portal/content/4-plan/05-detailed-data-schema.md

 ## Why
 Every product is exposed to a variety of user data.
-However, they way in which they are stored and accessed can make a huge difference in productivity.
-The business need capture enough information to support future requirements yet should only capture enough data not to overload storage solutions.
+However, the way in which they are stored and accessed can make a massive difference in productivity.
+The business needs to capture enough information to support future requirements yet should only capture enough data, not to overload storage solutions.
 Furthermore, how you define relationships among data entities will have a direct impact on data retrieval performance.
-Considering all these, its really important to establish a detailed data schema to determine what data to store and how they are related.
+Thereby it's important to establish a detailed data schema to determine what data to store and how they are related.

 ## How
-In planning the detailed data schema, consider following areas.
+In planning the detailed data schema, consider the following areas.
 - Focus on what information to store
-Its always a fight between future requirements and the burden on storage solution.
-First step should be to determine what data do we actually need to be processed considering current and possible future requirements.
+It's always a fight between future requirements and the burden on the storage solution.
+The first step should be to determine what data we need to be processed, considering current and possible future requirements.
 - Data relationships
 Establish relationships between entities to determine the meaning of stored data.
 Relationships need to be as close to reality as possible.
 - Storage solution
-Amidst all of this, contemplate on the data storage solution as well.
-You could consider a relational database, NoSQL database, in memory database or even a flat storage solution like blob storage considering the cost vs performance.
+Amidst all of this, contemplate the data storage solution as well.
+You could consider a relational database, NoSQL database, a memory database, or even a flat storage solution like blob storage considering the cost vs. performance.
 - Online Transaction Processing(OLTP) and Online Analytics Processing(OLAP) use-cases
 It helps you to decide the data schema for the application.
-You may use OLTP optimized database, OLAP optimized database or purpose-built databases.
+You may use OLTP optimized database, OLAP optimized database, or purpose-built databases.
 - Command and Query Responsibility Segregation (CQRS) Consider increasing performance, scalability, and security by separating reads and updates to your data stores.
 - Data access patterns
 It will help to design your schemas to efficiently query data for access patterns.
 - Data consumers
-Consider using a suitable API (i.e. REST, GraphQL) to serve your data consumers.
+Consider using a suitable API (i.e., REST, GraphQL) to serve your data consumers.
 - Data modeling for analytics
 Consider creating and structuring data to suit analytical requirements.
-Try to model data with various dimensions such as time, sales etc.. to be able to do data analysis.
+Try to model data with various dimensions such as time, sales, etc.. to be able to do data analysis.

 ## References